-Hakeem Seriki, aka “Chamillionaire” has launched a competition that is worth $100,000.
+Hakeem Seriki, aka “Chamillionaire,” has launched a competition that is worth $100,000.
 The competition aims to help black-owned start-ups get funding for their businesses.

-The rapper turned black entreprenuer who hails from Texas has shortlisted the persons that will help him to select the winner of the competition.
-The list includes investor and West Coast rapper Earl T. “E-40” Stevens, FUBU’s Daymond John, and equity investing platform, Republic.
+The rapper turned black entrepreneur who hails from Texas has shortlisted the persons that will help him to select the winner of the competition.
+The list includes investor and West Coast rapper Earl T. “E-40” Stevens, FUBU’s Daymond John, and equity investing platform Republic.

-The second phase of the contest saw him (Chamillionaire), E-40 and Republic collaborating to give a minority or woman-founded start-up $25,000.
+The second phase of the contest saw him (Chamillionaire), E-40, and Republic collaborating to give a minority or woman-founded start-up $25,000.
 The competition was also announced on the Convoz app.